jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 * **n1-highcpu-16** generated 15 bottlenecks per minute on average.
 (1.1 hours per 1000 images).
 * **n1-highcpu-24** generated 19 bottlenecks per minute on average.
 (53 mins per 1000 images).
 It should be noted that with a default Google account 24 CPUs is the maximum you can have in any one region without requesting an upgrade.

-However if we recompile the retrainer with AVX support using:
+However if we recompile the retrainer and labeler with AVX support using:

 ```shell
 bazel build -c opt --copt=-mavx tensorflow/examples/image_retraining:retrain